rotoapanta/botZabbixProject/README.md

 # <p align="center">Zabbix API with Telegram bot

-<p align="center">This project interacts with the Zabbix API through a Telegram bot.</p>
+<p align="center">This project consists of a Telegram bot that integrates with Zabbix to perform host searches and execute ping commands..</p>

 ##